GateHouseMedia/PLBID/README.md

 ## Getting Started

 ### Download the PLBID flatfiles
-You need to get both the CDC's [Birth Data flatfiles and Period Linked Birth-Infant Death Data flatfiles](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) for every year beginning in 2006.
-We ran our analysis in April 2018 when the 2016 data was not yet available.
+You need to getthe CDC's [Period Linked Birth-Infant Death Data flatfiles](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) for every year beginning in 2006.
+We ran our analysis in April and May 2018 when the 2016 data was not yet available.
 It's there now, if you want to grab it, too, but your numbers will be slightly different than ours.

+Each year will download two files: a denominator file (all the births) and a numerator file (all the deaths linked to those births).
+You'll need to query both to do this analysis.

 If you have statistical software like SAS/SPSS/STATA, you can download the [code files here](http://www.nber.org/data/vital-statistics-natality-data.html).

 ### Convert the flatfiles into a query-able format
 Since we didn't have statistical software, we relied on the record layout in the User's Guide provided for each year to map out the fields based on character width.
 The record layout changes from time to time, so you have to pay attention across each year.
 For example: From 2006-2013, the field containing the year of infant death was called **DTHYR** and located in character positions *1188-1191*.
 But from 2014-2015, the field changed its name to **DOD_YY** and its character positions to *1672-1675*.

 We noted all the field names and character positions for each year in an Excel spreadsheet called **PLBID Fields 2006-2016.xlsx**, which is in our repository.
-The names and character positions are the same in the Birth Data files, but they don't include the fields related to the infant's death, obviously.

 We then used a Python script to format the flatfiles into CSV files with the appropriate column headers so we can import it into Google BigQuery.

-Quick note on this: If you want a smaller data set (in other words, if you know you're gonig to call only a handful of fields for your analysis), you can edit down the **PLBID Fields 2006-2016.xlsx** spreadsheet before you run the Python script on it.
+Quick note on this: If you want a smaller data set (in other words, if you know you're going to call only a handful of fields for your analysis), you can edit the **PLBID Fields 2006-2016.xlsx** spreadsheet to just those fields before you run the Python script on it.

-### Prerequisites
+### Prerequisites for the Python script
 Python ( 2.7 or greater ).
 Pandas module - `pip install pandas `
 If you are using Python 2.7 the xlrd module may also be needed - ` pip install xlrd `

-### Running the script
+### Running the Python script
 From the command line or terminal execute the ```parseCDC.py``` Python script and provide the required parameters.
   `-i <input file name>` ( the CDC file to parse )
   `-s <sheet name>` ( name of the Excel sheet to grab column positions from )